counterspecies/Portable-Weather-Station/README.md

 ```

 The server will start on `http://localhost:5000` and listen on all network interfaces (`0.0.0.0:5000`).

+**Database:**
+- Weather data is automatically stored in a SQLite database (`weather_data.db`)
+- The database is created automatically on first run
+- Historical data persists across server restarts
+- Each reading includes temperature, humidity, and timestamp

 **Finding Your Flask Backend IP Address:**